cebe-cc/salt-php/README.md

 # salt-php
-:wrench: Saltstack states to set up PHP on a server.
+Saltstack states to set up PHP on a server.

+## Usage

+Add these to your saltstack states:

+    git submodule add https://github.com/cebe-cc/salt-php.git salt/php

+The states are independent of their actual location in the state file tree, so you may replace `salt/nginx` with a location of your choice.

+## Supported OSs

+- Debian
+  - 8, `jessie`
+  - 9, `stretch`

+## Features

+- Install Composer
+- ...